dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 Use the new API, as shown above.

-## EF Core no longer sends pragmas for SQLite FK enforcement
+## EF Core no longer sends pragma for SQLite FK enforcement

 [Tracking Issue #12151](https://github.com/aspnet/EntityFrameworkCore/issues/12151)